Our Team at Jade River Acupuncture in West Seattle

 In addition to pain relief and management, patients come to Miranda for treatment of other symptoms as well as for preventive medicine.
 As an important part of the process of assisting patients in recovering their health, Miranda takes time to learn not only about their symptoms, but also their health histories, emotional situations and all relevant aspects of their lives.
 Armed with this data, she performs the multiple aspects of Chinese pulse diagnosis, observes the aspects of the tongue for Chinese tongue diagnosis, and palpates various acupuncture points to diagnose and treat the whole person, not just their most pressing health symptoms.

-One of Miranda’s prime areas of expertise is — like her colleague Lory Lee who founded Jade River Acupuncture — advanced pain management.
-Like Lory, Miranda trained under Dr. Richard Teh-Fu Tan, OMD, EAMP, L.Ac., who taught the Balance Method of Acupuncture.
+One of Miranda’s prime areas of expertise is advanced pain management.
+Miranda trained under Dr. Richard Teh-Fu Tan, OMD, EAMP, L.Ac., who taught the Balance Method of Acupuncture.
 As part of her training, Miranda took on internships at Chengdu University Hospital in China and at Harborview Hospital in Seattle where she focused on treating nerve pain.
 Other internships involved detoxification using the National Acupuncture Detox protocols at the Cedar Grove and North End Rehabilitation Facilities.
 She also interned at her medical school Acupuncture Clinic, specializing in dermatology as well as Chinese herbal internal medicine.
 All these experiences have contributed to Miranda’s success in treating patients for more than just pain relief.
 Acupuncture is a unique healing protocol, often providing patients with beneficial side effects such as improved sleep, energy levels, digestion, and immune function, as well as lower inflammation and stress levels.

-Miranda’s training and certification in Nutrition Response Testing® provides an additional perspective on treating health issues.
+Miranda’s experience with kinesiology, training and certification in Nutrition Response Testing® as well as practicing the Morphogenic Field Technique provides an additional perspective on treating health issues.
 She completed the Ulan Nutritional Systems Advanced Clinical Training program.
-Nutrition Response Testing recognizes that the human body is a naturally self-healing organism.
-For self-healing to occur, the body needs strong nutritional support in order to replace damaged and dying cells in tissues and organs.
-Because much of the food available today is nutritionally compromised, providing the body with whole-food nutritional supplements and other supportive remedies is needed to address many “non-resolving” health issues.
-At the same time, Miranda makes sure that all her Nutrition Response Testing patients achieve pain management, pain relief, and overall wellness.
+The human body is a naturally self-healing organism.
+For self-healing to occur, the body needs nutritional support in order to replace damaged and dying cells in tissues and organs.
+Because much of the food available today is nutritionally compromised, providing the body with whole-food nutritional supplements and other supportive remedies may be needed to address non-resolving health issues.
+Miranda makes sure that all her patients achieve pain management, pain relief, as well as overall wellness.
 Often the combination of acupuncture treatments and nutritional support give the body what it requires for healing.
-In addition to treating patients, herself, and her family using nutrition, she also gives classes to acupuncturists, nutritionists, and chiropractors in the basic principles of Nutrition Response Testing.
+Miranda has taught acupuncturists, nutritionists, and chiropractors the basic principles of Nutrition Response Testing.